 \subsection{Robustness to Unseen Values}

-Robustness of unseen values is the result of multiple model design choices.
-The applied triple copy strategy already facilitates value independence.
-Token and history dropout prevent memorisation of reoccurring patterns such as frequent values in similar contexts.
-Value matching provides an alternative prediction for the DS update, in case candidate values are available during inference.
-TripPy-R is equipped with the partial masking functionality~\cite{heck-etal-2020-trippy}.
-Masking may be applied to informed values in the system utterances $M_t,\dots,M_1$ using $x_{\mathrm{UNK}}$.
-The idea behind this is that the model will be forced to focus on the system utterances' context information rather than specific mentions of values.
+Robustness to unseen values is the result of multiple design choices.
+The applied triple copy strategy as proposed by~\citet{heck-etal-2020-trippy} facilitates value independence.
+Our proposed token noising and history dropout prevent memorisation of reoccurring patterns.
+TripPy-R's value matching provides an alternative prediction for the DS update, in case candidate values are available during inference.
+Our model is equipped with the partial masking functionality~\cite{heck-etal-2020-trippy}.
+Masking may be applied to informed values in the system utterances $M_t,\dots,M_1$ using $x_{\mathrm{UNK}}$, which forces the model to focus on the system utterances' context information rather than specific mentions of values.